hailo-ai/hailo_model_zoo/docs/public_models/HAILO8/HAILO8_face_attribute.rst

 * Benchmark and TAPPAS  networks run in performance mode
 * All models were compiled using Hailo Dataflow Compiler v3.31.0

+Link Legend

+The following shortcuts are used in the table below to indicate available resources for each model:

+* S – Source: Link to the model’s open-source code repository.
+* PT – Pretrained: Download the pretrained model file (compressed in ZIP format).
+* H, NV, X – Compiled Models: Links to the compiled model in various formats:
+            * H: regular HEF with RGBX format
+            * NV: HEF with NV12 format
+            * X: HEF with RGBX format

+* PR – Profiler Report: Download the model’s performance profiling report.

 .. _Face Attribute: